Georgia high court reinstates ban on abortions after 6 weeks

-“It is outrageous that this extreme law is back in effect, just days after being rightfully blocked,” said Alice Wang, an attorney with the Center for Reproductive Rights that represented abortion providers challenging Georgia’s ban.
+“It is outrageous that this extreme law is back in effect, just days after being rightfully blocked,” said Alice Wang, an attorney with the Center for Reproductive Rights, which also represents plaintiffs in the case.
 “This legal ping pong is causing chaos for medical providers trying to do their jobs and for patients who are now left frantically searching for the abortion services they need.”

 The state attorney general’s office in a court filing said “untold numbers of unborn children” would “suffer the permanent consequences” if the state Supreme Court did not issue a stay and halt the Nov.
 15 decision by Fulton County Superior Court Judge Robert McBurney.

-McBurney ruled the state’s abortion ban was invalid because when it was signed into law in 2019, U.S. Supreme Court precedent established by Roe v.
-Wade and another ruling allowed abortion well past six weeks.
+McBurney ruled the state’s abortion ban was invalid because when it was signed into law in 2019, U.S. Supreme Court precedent that was established by Roe v.
+Wade and another ruling had allowed abortion well past six weeks.

 The decision immediately prohibited enforcement of the abortion ban statewide.
 The state appealed and asked the Georgia Supreme Court to put the decision on hold while the appeal moved forward.